rsmp-nordic/core_v4/docs/pages/streams.md

 # Streams
 Status updates are delivered via _streams_.

-A stream defines how data is delived, including:
+A stream defines how status updates are delived, including:

 - attribute set
 - update rate